jimmielin/KPP.jl/README.md

 * Legacy rate functions such as `FALL`, `ARR`, `EP2` have hard-coded Julia version shims for compatibility.
 Currently functions for rate coefficients require work directly modifying `KPP.jl`.
 Submit an issue if you want to work on this.

+* Extensibility is made possible by providing clear code points to implement other processes and a main non-KPP specific time stepping loop.

+## Future features (wishlist)

 * Debug IO: Using `JLD.jl`, a Julia-native format variant of HDF5 is used to save out debug output at specific time intervals **defined at pre-processor generation time**.
 It is fixed to discourage production use and only used for easy debugging of outputs.

-* Extensibility is made possible by providing clear code points to implement other processes and a main non-KPP specific time stepping loop.

 ## Unsupported features (caveats)
 The following features are **currently unsupported** in `KPP.jl` and will be implemented as infrastructure is ready.